 The distribution process for the CARES Act Funds will be as follows for any project/expense over $3,000:

 The attached application form will be used for this process.
-One application form has to be submitted for each project/program.
+One application form has to be submitted for each project/expense program.
 Departments can submit multiple applications.
 Any employee of the College may apply.

 Applications have to be completely filled out, including the signature of the supervising manager.

 Applications will be submitted electronically to the Budget Committee to review.

+Budget committee may recommend that Mgmt Council do a 2nd review of the application to make recommendations on area to oversee project and determine if additional resources necessary.

 There is no maximum amount that may be requested.